vitalyspirin/nx/README.md

     RewriteCond %{REQUEST_FILENAME} !-d
     RewriteCond %{REQUEST_FILENAME} !-f
     RewriteCond %{REQUEST_FILENAME} !favicon.ico$
-    RewriteRule ^(.*)$ index.php?url=$1 [QSA,L]
+    RewriteRule ^(.*)$ index.php [QSA,L]
 </IfModule>
 ```

-### Restart
+### <a id='restart-server'></a>Restart Your Web Server

-Restart your webserver, and then point your browser at the server name you chose above.
+Restart your web server, and then point your browser at the server name you chose above.
 If you see the familiar "Hello, World!", then you've configured everything correctly!

 ## Overview